gchiu/midcentral/README.md

 * Or, add them manually following the prompts

 In both cases the data is saved to your browser cache to be used again when prescribing for this patient.
-In that case you only need the NHI number
+In that latter case you only need the NHI number

 ## Start Prescribing